Guatemala: Religion

 Christianity is very influential in nearly all of Guatemalan society, both in cosmology and social-politic composition.
 The country, once dominated by the Catholic Church (introduced by the Spanish during the colonial era), is now influenced by a diversity of Christian denominations.
-The Catholic Church remains the largest Christian church or denomination, albeit declining from 55% of people in 2001 to 47.9% as of 2012.
-Between 2001 and 2012, the already numerous Protestant population grew from 30% to 38.2%.
+Between 2001 and 2012, the Catholic Church declined from 55% to 47.9% of people.
+During this time, the already numerous Protestant population grew from 30% to 38.2%.
 Those claiming no religious affiliation were down from 12.7% to 11.6%.
 The remainder, including Mormons, Jews, Muslims, and Buddhists, remained at more than 2% of the population.

 Since the 1960s, and particularly since the end of the civil war in the 1980s, Guatemala has experienced rapid growth in Protestantism, especially Evangelical and Pentecostal varieties, owing to heightened missionary activity.
+Protestant Christianity is now the largest religious denomination in Guatemala, at 45.7% of the population.
 Guatemala has been described as the most heavily evangelical nation in Latin America, with multitudes of unregistered churches, matched or exceeded only by Brazil or Honduras.
 Growth is particularly strong among the ethnic Maya population, with the National Evangelical Presbyterian Church of Guatemala maintaining 11 indigenous-language presbyteries.
 The Church of Jesus Christ of Latter-day Saints grew from 40,000 members in 1984 to 164,000 in 1998 and continues to expand.